adeyemijosh/ArbitrageBot/README.md

 ## Disclaimer

 This is a proof-of-concept and not a production-ready system.
-Real-world arbitrage is highly competitive and requires a much more sophisticated setup, including:
+Real-world arbitrage is highly competitive and requires a much more sophisticated setup

-- **Advanced Strategies**: Monitoring multiple DEXs and token pairs.
-- **Gas Fee Optimization**: Minimizing transaction costs is crucial for profitability.
-- **Flash Loans/Swaps**: Using flash loans to borrow assets for arbitrage without upfront capital.
-- **Robust Error Handling and Security**: Ensuring the bot and smart contract are secure and can handle unexpected situations.
-- **Low-Latency Infrastructure**: Running on a high-performance server to react quickly to market changes.